Lucia Joyce: Legacy

 In 1988, Stephen Joyce had all the letters written by Lucia that he received upon her death in 1982 destroyed.
 Stephen Joyce stated in a letter to the editor of The New York Times that "Regarding the destroyed correspondence, these were all personal letters from Lucia to us.
 They were written many years after both Nonno and Nonna [i.e., Mr. and Mrs. Joyce] died and did not refer to them.
 Also destroyed were some postcards and one telegram from Samuel Beckett to Lucia.
 This was done at Sam's written request."

 In 2004, Lucia Joyce's life was the subject of Calico, a West End play written by Michael Hastings, and, in 2012, of the graphic novel Dotter of Her Father's Eyes by Mary and Bryan Talbot.
-A play exploring her life, titled L, was performed to a limited audience in Concord Academy from 14 April to 16 April 2016.
+A play exploring her life, titled L, was performed to a limited audience in Concord Academy from 14 to 16 April 2016.
 It was written and directed by Sophia Ginsburg.
 2016 saw the release of Annabel Abbs's biographical novel, The Joyce Girl; in 2018, she was the subject of a novel by Alex Pheby, titled Lucia.
 Lucia Joyce is the protagonist of the "Round the Bend" chapter of Alan Moore's 2016 novel Jerusalem.
 Set at the Northampton clinic where she spent her final years, the chapter is written in the style of her father's Finnegans Wake.

+In 2023, Joseph Chester released Lucia for Guitar & Strings, a suite for classical guitar and strings, commissioned by Axis Ballymun for the centenary celebrations of Ulysses in Dublin.
+The suite had its world premiere in Dublin on Bloomsday 2023, and was released on CD, vinyl and streaming in January 2023 on Bohemia Records.
+The suite took eleven key moments, or fragments, from the life of Lucia Joyce to paint a portrait of her in music.